rajsolanki907/EasyNotes/backend/README.md

 # EasyNotes

 EasyNotes is a simple note-taking application built with Node.js, Express, MongoDB, and React.
-<br> It allows users to create, edit, and manage their notes.
+It allows users to create, edit, and manage their notes.

 ## Features